zzzprojects/learn-orm/tutorials/ssis/annotation-and-formatting.md

 <img src="images/annotation-and-formatting-3.png" alt="Add Annotation">

-You will see the annotation box, if you don't add text to the annotation box, the box disappears when you click outside it.
-Because of this behavior, if you want to paste text in the annotation box then copy the text to the clipboard before selecting **Add Annotation**.
+You will see the annotation box, and if you don't add text to the annotation box, the box disappears when you click outside it.
+Because of this behavior, if you want to paste text in the annotation box, then copy the text to the clipboard before selecting **Add Annotation**.

 <img src="images/annotation-and-formatting-4.png" alt="Text copied">